You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Expression ratio= 2−(−1.8) = 3.4

-Interpretation: Plants exposed to high temperature of 40°C have 3.48-fold higher expression compared to plants exposed to room temperature.
+Interpretation: Plants exposed to a higher temperature of 40°C have 3.48-fold higher expression compared to plants exposed to room temperature.

 Pfaffl method